 But what happens when these guests aren’t what they seem?
 What happens if it’s a downright nightmare?

 While the majority of Airbnb hosts and vacation rental owners will only have fantastic guest experiences to share, there are some very rare occasions when things don’t go exactly to plan.

-Although we’re not trying to scare you, we’ve scoured the internet to collect some of the downright most disastrous Airbnb horror stories of the last few years.
+Although we’re not trying to scare you, we’ve scoured the internet to collect some of the most utterly disastrous Airbnb horror stories of the last few years.

 1. The flat that became a pop-up brothel